When Everything Was Possible Album Available Now! Get CD

 VICTORIA MALLORY made her Broadway debut starring as Maria in the Lincoln Center revival of West Side Story, and went on to play Lili in the revival of Carnival here at City Center.
 Miss Mallory originated the role of Young Heidi in the legendary Harold Prince/Stephen Sondheim production of Follies and followed that by creating the role of Anne Egerman in the Prince/Sondheim production of A Little Night Music, a show that won nine Tony Awards, including Best Musical of the Year.
 Victoria can be heard on those original soundtrack albums as well as Sondheim–A Musical Tribute and A Stephen Sondheim Evening.
 After running off together as Anne and Henrik in more than 600 performances of Night Music, Victoria married her co-star, Mark Lambert.
 Soon after relocating to California, Victoria became known for her starring role as concert pianist Leslie Brooks on the #1 daytime drama, The Young and the Restless.
 Concurrently she, as leading lady, graced the stages of the nation’s major summer stock and regional theaters.
 She also received an Emmy nomination for the CBS musical special, Singin’, Swingin’ and All That Jazz.
 For daughter Ramona’s formative years, the family lived at the top of the Rocky Mountains.
 Victoria became the director/ choreographer of numerous productions including: Side By Side By Sondheim; Yours Anne; The Wizard of Oz; and Joseph and the Amazing Technicolor Dreamcoat.
 She continued to do concert work and appear on television.
 Included were episodes of Everwood, Touched By An Angel, Promised Land, and the television movie The Unabomber.
-For more than 20 years, Victoria has maintained a teaching practice coaching working professionals.
-She returns to New York as a founding member and teacher at The Voice Studio in NYC.
-She remains dedicated to mentoring exceptional young talents, a number of which have received scholarships and gone on to professional performance careers.
+For more than 20 years, Victoria maintained a teaching practice coaching working professionals.
+She was a founding member and teacher at The Voice Studio in NYC.
+On August 30, 2014, Victoria succumbed to a short battle with pancreatic cancer at the age of 65.

 LARRY MOSS (Director) began his career on Broadway in Drat!
 The Cat!, Neil Simon’s God’s Favorite, directed by Michael Bennett, So Long 174th Street, The Robber Bridegroom and I Love My Wife.
 After teaching at Juilliard and Circle in the Square, he moved to Los Angeles and founded The Larry Moss Studio, where he directed and developed Pamela Gien’s The Syringa Tree, which won the Obie Award for Best Play, Drama Desk and Outer Circle Critics Awards, a Drama League Honor and a nomination for the John Gassner Playwriting Award.
 The Syringa Tree has played to sold-out houses worldwide.
 Moss also directed the TV adaptation for the Trio Network.
 He developed and directed Bo Eason’s Runt of the Litter, voted one of the top ten plays of the year by the New York Daily News and bought by Castle Rock to be made into a major motion picture.
 Off-Broadway, Moss has directed: Michael Raynor’s Who Is Floyd Stearn; Richard Kalinoski’s Beast on the Moon; Jack Holmes’s RFK (Drama League Award); Josh Jonas’s Capture Now; and Marcella Goheen’s The Maria Project.
 In Los Angeles he directed: April Daisy White’s Sugar; Richard Vetere’s How to Go Out on a Date in Queens; Richard Hellersen’s Dos Corazones (play and film); I Love My Wife starring Jason Alexander for Reprise; and John Patrick Shanley’s Beggars in the House of Plenty.
 He also directed the World Premiere of the new musical Jam starring Clint Holmes.
 He did a workshop of John Osborne’s Epitaph for George Dillon in New York for the first time in fifty years in 2008 and recently directed Remembering Bobby Short and This Thing Called Love starring Clint Holmes at the Café Carlyle.
 He directedCorktown by Jon Fazakerly in workshop at the Signature Theater in June 2012 and will be directing the films Relative Insanity and Chiseled.
 Moss coached Sutton Foster in Broadway’s Anything Goes (Tony Award); Helen Hunt in As Good As It Gets (Academy Award); Hilary Swank in Boys Don’t Cry and Million Dollar Baby (Academy Awards); Michael Clarke Duncan in The Green Mile (Academy Award nomination); Hank Azaria in Tuesdays with Morrie (Emmy Award); Jim Carrey in The Majestic; Tobey Maguire in Seabiscuit; Leonardo DiCaprio in The Aviator (Golden Globe Award and Academy Award nomination); The Departed (Golden Globe nomination); Blood Diamond (Golden Globe and Academy Award nomination); Shutter Island, Inception and J. Edgar (SAG and Golden Globe Award nomination).
 Moss’s teaching career includes U.S., Canada and Europe; he was one of the master teachers on Triple Sensation for CBC in Canada.
 His book on acting, The Intent to Live, was released by Bantam Dell in 2004.